What is Informed Consent?

-Before agreeing to undergo a test or treatment, here are five questions your healthcare professional should answer for you first.
+Before agreeing to undergo a treatment, here are five questions your healthcare professional should be able to answer for you first.

 - What is the purpose or goal of a given treatment “x”?